matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 key, then Alice's device can trust Bob's master signing key, and she can sign it with her user-signing key.

-Users upload the public part of their master signing, user-signing and self-signing key to the server using [POST /\_matrix/client/v3/keys/device\_signing/upload](/client-server-api/#post_matrixclientv3keysdevice_signingupload).
+Users upload the public parts of their master signing, user-signing and self-signing keys to the server using [POST /\_matrix/client/v3/keys/device\_signing/upload](/client-server-api/#post_matrixclientv3keysdevice_signingupload).
 When Alice uploads new keys, her user ID will appear in the `changed` property of the `device_lists` field of the `/sync` of response of all